HoroTW/pixoo-awesome/README.md

 I would suggest creating a `.venv` so the project dependencies can't conflict with other projects.

+## Requirements
+- Python 3.6+
+- The packages in the requirements.txt file
+- The `local.env` file with the mac address of your Pixoo device

 ## Quick start
 ```bash
 # copy the example.env file to local.env